Dedicated CPU Linodes

 Big data and data analysis

-Big data and data analysis is the process of analyzing and extracting meaningful insights from datasets so large they often require specialized software and hardware.
-Big data is most easily recognized with the "three V's" of big data:
+Extracting meaningful insights from very large datasets often requires specialized software and hardware.
+Big data is most easily recognized using the "three V's":

 - Volume: Generally, if you are working with terabytes, petabytes, exabytes, or more amounts of information you are in the realm of big data.

 - Variety: Variety refers to the many different types of data formats with which you may need to interact.
 Photos, video, audio, and documents can all be written and saved in a number of different formats.
-It is important to consider the variety of data that you will collect in order to appropriately categorize it.
+It’s important to consider the variety of data that you will collect in order to appropriately categorize it.

 -

-Hadoop - an Apache project for the creation of parallel processing applications on large data sets, distributed across networked nodes.
+Hadoop: An Apache project for the creation of parallel processing applications on large data sets, distributed across networked nodes.

 -

-Apache Spark - a unified analytics engine for large-scale data processing designed with speed and ease of use in mind.
+Apache Spark: A unified analytics engine for large-scale data processing designed with speed and ease of use in mind.

 -

-Apache Storm - a distributed computation system that processes streaming data in real time.
+Apache Storm: A distributed computation system that processes streaming data in real time.

 Scientific computing